ihitrec/Owl_and_Hoot/README.md

 3. Create custom storages file, you can refer to my own and add static files config in settings file.

-4. Confirm your superuser email and add Stripe keys to Heroku as well as the new webhook endpoint.
-With that done, deployment is complete.
+4.  just confirm your superuser email and add Stripe keys to Heroku.
+With that done, deployment is complete,

 ## Commit messages

+The commit messages follow conventional commit format: **type(optional scope): description**.
+Here are the commit message types used in this project:

+- fix: bug fixes
+- feat: new features
+- docs: adding content to README
+- style: adding comments, spaces and other style changes
+- refractor: editing code but not functionality e.g. renaming a variable

 ## Credits